#async-executor #async #io #future #non-blocking #task-execution #async-task

 This project implements a minimalistic asynchronous Rust executor, written in as few lines as possible.
 Its primary goal is to serve as an educational resource for those studying Rust's async ecosystem.
 It provides a real executor capable of running multiple async tasks on a single thread, showcasing a simple yet functional concrete implementation.

-To achieve this, trale tightly integrates with Linux's epoll interface, opting for minimal abstractions to prioritize performance.
-While it sacrifices some abstraction in favor of efficiency, correctness is not compromised.
+To achieve this, trale tightly integrates with Linux's io_uring interface, opting for minimal abstractions to prioritise performance.
+While it sacrifices some abstraction in favour of efficiency, correctness is not compromised.

 Supported Features